redhat-developer/observability-operator/README.md

 ## What Is It?

 The Observability Operator deploys & maintains a common platform for Application Services to share and utilize to aid in monitoring & reporting on their service components.
-It integrates with the [Observatorium](https://github.com/observatorium) project for pushing metrics and logs to a centra location.
+It integrates with the [Observatorium](https://github.com/observatorium) project for pushing metrics and logs to a central location.

 ## What's included?